Skip to main content

 Project sponsor

-You will need to choose an appropriate academic staff member, from Newcastle University, who can act as your project sponsor.
+You must choose an appropriate academic staff member, from Newcastle University, who can act as your project sponsor.
+Your project sponsor can not be your PhD supervisor

 Before you apply, you should approach them and discuss your planned research proposal.
 Your project sponsor must be willing to support your project and, where appropriate, host the project in their research facilities.